A Closer Look at the Russell Paradox: Philosophical Interpretations

 \subsection{The Iterative Conception}

-The most influential variety of basic intuition is the iterative conception of set (e.g. \cite{Boolos 1971}); according to this intuition, sets are constructed in a manner understood via a temporal metaphor.
-This intuition would seem to imply the Axiom of the Existence of Successor quite directly, and to require the Axiom of the Existence of Predecessor slightly less directly: Whatever metaphorical iteration led to a given set would also lead to its predecessor.
+The most influential variety of basic intuition is the iterative conception of set (e.g., \cite{Boolos 1971}); according to this intuition, sets are constructed in a manner understood via a temporal metaphor.
+There are two subvarieties: orthodox well-founded theories such as Zermelo-Fraenkel, and an ill-founded theory by Alonzo Church.

+For both subvarieties, the intuition implies the Axiom of the Existence of Successor quite directly, and requires the Axiom of the Existence of Predecessor slightly less directly: Whatever metaphorical iteration led to a given set would also lead to its predecessor.